Become a Texas Notary

 Texas notary fees are set by state notary statute (Tex.
 Gov’t.
 Code Ann. §406.024).
 The maximum allowable fees a Texas notary or their employer may charge for notarial acts are as follows:

-- Protesting a bill or note for non-acceptance or non-payment, register, and seal: $4
+• For protesting a bill or note for nonacceptance or nonpayment, register and seal: $4

-- Taking the acknowledgment or proof of a deed or other instrument in writing, for registration, including certificate and seal: $6 for the first signature and $1 for each additional signature
+• For taking the acknowledgment or proof of a deed or other instrument in writing, for registration, including certificate and seal:

-- Administering an oath or affirmation with certificate and seal: $6
+• For administering an oath or affirmation with certificate and seal: $10

-- A certificate under seal not otherwise provided for: $6
+• For a certificate under seal not otherwise provided for: $10

-- A copy of a record or paper in the notary public's office: $0.50 for each page
+• For a copy of a record or paper in the notary public’s office (for each page): $1

-- Swearing a witness to a deposition, certificate, seal, and other business connected with taking the deposition: $6
+• For swearing a witness to a deposition, certificate, seal, and other business connected with taking the deposition: $10

 An online notary public or their employer may charge a fee not to exceed $25 for performing an online notarization in addition to any other fees authorized under Tex.
 Gov’t.
 Code Ann. §406.024.